• Home

 The Best Flowers to Press and Use in Soap Making

-I’ve found the easiest flowers to press are those which have naturally flat blooms such as daisies, violets, or chrysanthemum.
+I’ve found the easiest flowers to press are those which have naturally flat blooms, such as daisies, violets, or chrysanthemums.
 You can also pluck the petals of trumpeted flowers or roses for pressing too.
 And herbs including lavender, calendula, and chamomile make beautiful flowers for soap making as well.

-Keep in mind if you are pressing flowers with stamens like lilies, to remove them first or the pollen will stain while drying.
+Keep in mind if you are pressing flowers with stamens like lilies, remove them first, or the pollen will stain while drying.
 And last but not least, small blooms will fit well in soap molds versus large types like sunflowers and larkspur.

 If you're picking flowers for soap freshness is key and there are certain types of flowers that are best for soap making.